leejet/stable-diffusion.cpp/examples/cli/README.md

   -r, --ref-image [PATH]             reference image for Flux Kontext models (can be used multiple times) --control-video [PATH]             path to control video frames, It must be a directory path.
-                                     The video frames inside should be stored as images in lexicographical (character) order For example, if the control video path is `frames`, the directory contain images such as 00.png, 01.png, 鈥?etc.
+                                     The video frames inside should be stored as images in lexicographical (character) order For example, if the control video path is `frames`, the directory contain images such as 00.png, 01.png, ... etc.
   --increase-ref-index               automatically increase the indices of references images based on the order they are listed (starting with 1).
-  -o, --output OUTPUT                path to write result image to (default: ./output.png) -p, --prompt [PROMPT]              the prompt to render -n, --negative-prompt PROMPT       the negative prompt (default: "")
+  --disable-auto-resize-ref-image    disable auto resize of ref images -o, --output OUTPUT                path to write result image to (default: ./output.png) -p, --prompt [PROMPT]              the prompt to render -n, --negative-prompt PROMPT       the negative prompt (default: "")